Tax & Wealth · Head-to-Head

 ❓ Frequently Asked Questions

 Not directly.
 You cannot transfer an active 30% ruling to Spain.
-If you stop working in the Netherlands and take up employment in Spain within 5 years, you may be eligible for the Beckham Law independently. subject to meeting Spain's prior non-residence condition of not having been a Spanish tax resident in the 5 years before starting Spanish work.
+If you stop working in the Netherlands and take up employment in Spain, you may be eligible for the Beckham Law independently. subject to meeting Spain's prior non-residence condition of not having been a Spanish tax resident in the 5 years before starting Spanish work.
 The two regimes are entirely separate national provisions and cannot be combined or transferred.

 After 5 years under Beckham Law, you become a standard Spanish tax resident and pay IRPF at progressive rates: up to 47% at national level plus regional surcharges, making combined rates up to 54% in some autonomous communities.
-The tax savings accrued during Beckham Law years should be invested or used to build assets that reduce your effective rate post-regime.
-Many Beckham Law recipients plan to either leave Spain before year 5 ends, or accept the higher standard rates while remaining.
-The Mediterranean quality of life and lower cost of living partially offset the higher post-regime tax burden.
+Many Beckham Law recipients plan their exit before year 5, or accept higher standard rates while benefiting from Spain's lower cost of living and social security.
+The Mediterranean quality of life and lower housing costs partially offset the post-regime tax burden relative to other major European cities.

 Beckham Law covers Spanish-source employment income at the 24% flat rate up to €600.000.
-It does not automatically apply to foreign-source income, capital gains on property sales, rental income or dividend income.
-For founders using the 2023 Ley de Startups extension, the regime applies to income from Spanish activities.
+It does not automatically apply to foreign-source income, capital gains on property sales, rental income or dividend income from Spanish sources beyond the scope of the regime.
+For founders using the 2023 Ley de Startups extension, the regime applies to qualifying income from Spanish activities.
 Always clarify the scope of your specific income with a Spanish asesor fiscal before assuming full coverage.

 For self-employed professionals, Spain has a structural advantage.
-The Beckham Law since 2023 covers qualifying self-employed professionals, while the Netherlands 30% ruling requires an employer-employee relationship.
-However, Spanish autónomos pay a social security tarifa plana initially (approximately €80/month in the first 12 months) then rising to approximately €310 per month.
-Net of regime benefit and SS costs, Spain tends to be more attractive for freelancers above €70.000 revenue.
-The Netherlands offers a simpler tax environment for freelancers who plan to incorporate into a BV structure.
+The Beckham Law since 2023 covers qualifying self-employed professionals, while the Dutch 30% ruling explicitly requires an employer-employee relationship.
+ZZP freelancers do not qualify under any circumstances.
+However, Spanish autónomos pay a social security tarifa plana initially (approximately €80/month in the first 12 months) then rising to approximately €310 per month depending on income bracket.
+Net of regime benefit and SS costs, Spain tends to be more attractive for self-employed professionals above €70.000 revenue.

 ✓ Key Takeaways